BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 intended to prevent games from offering bonus or special features that implement a different set of rules, if they are based on the occurrence of random events

+> **Implementation**

+A. Our RNG is tested and certified by a 3rd party to produce uniformly random outcomes over the entire output range
+B. Our RNG is routinely internaly tested to pass Die Hard tests
+C.  We do not currently allow any outside process to determine the outcome of the RNG

 ## RTS 8

 ## RTS 9
 ## RTS 11
 ## RTS 12